erikbern/ann-benchmarks/README.rst

 Including Your Algorithm
 ========================
 You have two choices to include your own algorithm.
 If your algorithm has a Python wrapper (or is entirely written in Python), then all you need to do is to add your algorithm into ``ann_benchmarks/algorithms`` by providing a small wrapper.

-If your algorithm does not provide a Python wrapper, you can include it using the SubProcess system.
-Find a detailed documentation on how to do it in the ``protocol`` directory, or checkout the wrappers written for Annoy-Hamming, Dolphinn, and MIH in the
-``install`` directory.

 Run
 ---